-There are many types of assistantships available on a competitive basis to incoming students.
-In order to be considered for an assistantship, you must complete the assistantship application and submit it with your application materials.
+There are various types of assistantships available on a competitive basis to incoming students.
+In order to be considered for an assistantship, you must complete the assistantship application (Assistanship Application) and submit it with your application materials.
 Current students are automatically considered for assistantships each year.

 Assistantship stipends are currently $12,195 per academic year for a master’s student and $12,960 per academic year for a doctoral student.
 The total award is equivalent to the annual stipend plus a tuition waiver of $4,246 (resident) or $12,950 (non-resident) per semester.
 Students pay just $25 per semester for tuition and fees of around $1,129 per semester.